-B. The Protocol to Prevent, Suppress and Punish Trafficking in Persons
+B. The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children

-28. The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children was signed by 117 States and 23 States have either ratified or acceded to it.
-9
+28. The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children entered into force on 25 December 2003 and presently 46 States are parties to it.9